 CAPDA recognises the distinction between ‘development’, ‘relief’ and ‘welfare’ work.
 CAPDA is a development organisation.
-Our aim is to contribute to achieving a higher material standard of living for children with disabilities, their families and carers in East Africa by working alongside these people to identify their most critical needs and work together to find solutions to better deal with immediate problems and underlying causes.
+Our aim is to contribute to achieving a higher quality of life for children with disabilities, their families and carers in East Africa by working alongside these people to identify their most critical needs and work together to find solutions to better deal with immediate problems and underlying causes.

 CAPDA endorses the values set out in the Code of Conduct of the Australian Council for International Development (ACFID).
 These values underpin and inform CAPDA’s work: